freshplanet/ANE-Alert/README.md

     ```

 Notes:
-* the theme used on Android is *AlertDialog.THEME_DEVICE_DEFAULT_DARK* (cf. http://developer.android.com/reference/android/app/AlertDialog.html)
+* the theme used on Android is *AlertDialog.THEME_DEVICE_DEFAULT_DARK* on Android 4.x, *AlertDialog.THEME_HOLO_DARK* on Android 3.x and no theme on Android 2.x (cf. http://developer.android.com/reference/android/app/AlertDialog.html)

 Build script